EckoSchaeffler/Random-Stuff/Pony Rules.md

 - Level 2: Two to Five harsh slaps to the butt or breasts by either hand or crop, with each slap coinciding with a severe electroshock given by belt or collar.
 - Level 3: It is assumed that the pony will not learn without further punishment and additional to Level 2 punishments, the collar AND belt are set to randomly give severe electroshocks for a time.
 - Level 4: Similar to Level 3, but the randomly given electroshocks happen more often.
-- Level 5: Simular to Level 4, but the electroshocks will be coming at an even higher frequency.
+- Level 5: Similar to Level 4, but the electroshocks will be coming at an even higher frequency.
 - Level 6: Pray you will not get Level 6.

 ### Rewards: